warstlcm/ISA444FinalProject/README.md

 on.
 Since demand is already scaled between 0 and 1, an MAE of 0.05 means forecasts were off by about 5 percentage points of occupancy on average.

+## Winning Model Forecast
+Based on the cross-validation results, LightGBM was selected as the winning model and used to generate the final 28-day occupancy forecasts for all 19 hotel properties.
+These forecasts are saved in champion_lgbm_forecasts.csv